-NEW ORLEANS — On Saturday, Nov.
-4, 2017, the City of New Orleans along with the New Orleans Pelicans, Domino’s Pizza, PlayNOLA and DJ Wild Wayne, will continue the sixteenth season of NOLA FOR LIFE Midnight Basketball, which provides safe recreational activity, jobs and opportunities in crime hot spots for young people over 16 years old through basketball, mentorship and support.
+NEW ORLEANS — On Saturday, Dec.
+9, 2017, the City of New Orleans along with the New Orleans Pelicans, Domino’s Pizza, PlayNOLA and DJ Wild Wayne will continue the sixteenth season of NOLA FOR LIFE Midnight Basketball, which provides safe recreational activity, jobs and opportunities in crime hot spots for young people 16 years and older through basketball, mentorship and support.

 The season is being hosted at Rosenwald Recreation Center (1120 S. Broad St.).
-Tournament play will be held every Saturday night through December 9, with the exception of November 25 in observance of Thanksgiving, from 8 p.m. to midnight.
+Tournament play will be held every Saturday night through Dec.
+16 from 8 p.m. to midnight.

 In partnership with the National Basketball Players Association Foundation (NBPA Foundation), the City is offering Midnight Basketball scholarships to participants to attend industry-certified job training programs in New Orleans.
-Interested players are encouraged to visit the JOB1 table at Midnight Basketball to apply.
-The deadline for application is November 18, 2017.
+The deadline for application has passed and scholarship winners will be announced on the final night of this season.
 For more information on the Midnight Basketball scholarships, click here.

 Each week, Midnight Basketball features a speaker who encourages participants to pursue success in various parts of their lives.
-During tomorrow’s tournament, participants will hear from Greg “True Champ” Davis, Founder of Dillard and Davis Youth Organization; a program empowering teenage students to make life choices that positively impact their future through community-based mentoring and intensive training.
-Tournament winners will receive a Domino’s Pizza Gift Card and New Orleans Pelicans Jersey.
-Domino’s Pizza will also be available for players and spectators.
+During tomorrow’s tournament, participants will hear from Dr. Andre Tilton, Owner and Operator of New Orleans Medical Clinic (2525 Canal St.).
+Tournament winners will receive a Domino’s Pizza Gift Card and Pelicans tickets.
+Additionally, Domino’s will provide complimentary pizza for players and spectators.

 Local role model and radio personality DJ Wild Wayne, who plays an essential role in NOLA FOR LIFE efforts by lending his media presence every week, will host the evening’s tournament.